projecttacoma/fqm-testify/README.md

 #### Creating Non-Patient Test Resources

-FQM-Testify allows the user to create non-Patient FHIR resources after at least one Patient resource is created in or imported to the app.
+FQM-Testify allows the user to create non-patient FHIR resources after at least one patient resource is created in or imported to the app.
 To create a FHIR resource for a test patient, first select the test patient from the left panel.
 Once selected, FHIR resources can be created from the middle panel in two ways.

 (1) Resources can be created by selecting a resource from the dropdown list of resource templates.
 These resource templates are based on the FHIR `dataRequirements` of the uploaded measure (`dataRequirements` calculations and all other FHIR eCQM calculation in the app is done using [the fqm-execution library](https://github.com/projecttacoma/fqm-execution)).
 Upon selection, a code editor modal will open, pre-populated with the resource.
 The user can edit the resource and save it for future use.